bmobley333/TurboApp/Text/Turbo/turbo.txt

   },
   // Configuration values
   DATA_TAB_NAME: 'Data', // Name of the CS tab holding player-specific IDs
-  MYKL_ID_CELL_A1: 'F8' // A1 notation for the cell containing MyKL ID in the Data tab
+  MYKL_ID_CELL_A1: 'F8', // A1 notation for the cell containing MyKL ID in the Data tab
+  designerPassword: 'Ogluck',
   // Add other server-side constants if needed
 };